rarible/protocol/docs/overview/glossary.md

 **Make**

-Make side of the Order.
+Make the side of the Order.
 Make - what maker (order creator) has.

 **Maker**